Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Performance evaluation of SPADE in 4-D phase space

 \subsection{Large sample size improves SPADE}

 The accuracy of SPADE can also be improved by increasing the effective sample size $N_0$.
 Five groups of simulations are performed under the sample size $N_0= 4\times 10^5$, $1\times 10^6$, $4\times 10^6$, $1\times 10^7$ and $4\times 10^7$.
-The time evolution of $l^2$-errors is plotted in Figure \ref{2dm_spade_N} and the partition level $K$ is recorded in Figure \ref{2dm_partition_N}.
-Based on the numerical results, we have the following observations.
+The time evolution of $l^2$-errors is plotted in Figure \ref{supp_2dm_spade_N} and the partition level $K$ is recorded in Figure \ref{supp_2dm_partition_N}.

-{\bf Convergence with respect to $N_0$}: According to Figure \ref{2dm_spade_N}, the numerical accuracy can be systematically improved by increasing $N_0$ from $2\times 10^5$ to $4\times 10^7$, which validate the convergence of stochastic Wigner algorithm.
-However, the convergence rate largely deviates from $-1/2$ as seen in Figure \ref{convergence_N_2d} due to the mixture of MC errors and SPADE errors.
+{\bf Convergence with respect to $N_0$}: According to Figure \ref{supp_2dm_spade_N}, the numerical accuracy can be systematically improved by increasing $N_0$ from $2\times 10^5$ to $4\times 10^7$, which validates the convergence of stochastic Wigner algorithm.
+However, the convergence rate largely deviates from $-1/2$ as seen in Figure \ref{supp_convergence_N} due to the mixture of MC errors and bias induced by SPADE.
 Again, the deviation in total energy can be suppressed when $N_0$ becomes larger.

-{\bf Partition level $K$ with respect to $N_0$}: As shown in Figure \ref{K_and_N_2d}, it seems that the average partition level $K$ depends more on the parameter $\vartheta$, instead of $N_0$.
-That partially accounts for the reason that SPADE can work under a wide spectrum of sample sizes.
-Too small $\vartheta$ is NOT recommended to be used when sample size is not large, as the partition level may increase rapidly and even exceed the sample size, and consequently lead to the overfitting problem and hamper the efficiency of SPADE (see the group $N_0=4\times 10^6$, $\vartheta = 0.003$ in Figure \ref{2dm_partition_N}).
+{\bf Partition level $K$ with respect to $N_0$}: As shown in Figure \ref{supp_K_and_N}, SPADE can work under a wide spectrum of sample sizes.
+It deserves to mention that too small $\vartheta$ is NOT recommended to be used when sample size is not large, as the partition level may increase rapidly and even exceed the sample size, and consequently leads to the overfitting problem and hamper the efficiency of SPADE (see the group $N_0=4\times 10^6$, $\vartheta = 0.003$ in Figure \ref{supp_convergence_K}).